from-explore/Porto/README.md

 It is very helpful for big and long term projects, as these projects tend to have higher complexity with time.

 Porto is inspired by the DDD (Domain Driven Design) and the MVC (Model View Controller) patterns.
-It adapts techniques from multiple architectures (Layered, Clean, Service Oriented and Modular).
+It adapts techniques from multiple architectures (Layered, Clean, Task Oriented and Modular).
 And it adheres to the most convenient design principles (SOLID, LIFT, Generalization, GRASP and more).